informalsystems/sovereign-ibc/docs/architecture/adr-002-light-client-implementation.md

   The logic for the Tendermint-specific parameters remains the same as ICS-07.
-  For the rollup-wide fields, we ensure that the `genesis_da_height`, `genesis_state_root`, `code_commitment`, and `upgrade_path` match the existing client state, as the rollup software supposed to be the same.
+  For the rollup-wide fields, we ensure that the `genesis_da_height`, `genesis_state_root`, `code_commitment`, and `upgrade_path` match the existing client state, as the rollup software is supposed to be the same.
 However, the `trusting_period`, `frozen_height`, and `latest_height` are allowed to be updated.